Fraction Calculator

 Three and five eighths is twenty-nine eighths. - Add: 13/4 + 29/8 = 13 · 2/4 · 2 + 29/8 = 26/8 + 29/8 = 26 + 29/8 = 55/8

 It is suitable to adjust both fractions to a common (equal) denominator for adding fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(4, 8) = 8.
 It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 4 × 8 = 32.
-In the following intermediate step, it cannot further simplify the fraction result by canceling.
+In the following intermediate step, the fraction cannot be simplified further by cancelling.

 In other words, thirteen quarters plus twenty-nine eighths equals fifty-five eighths.